 Real homesteads deal a lot in poo.
 It’s a phobia we all best get over.
-From diapers to grandbaby’s diapers, to old dogs, to mass chickens, to your friend’s horse manure for the garden.
+From grandbaby’s diapers, to old dogs, to mass chickens, to your friend’s horse manure for the garden.
 Poo happens.
 Just have soap nearby for your hands.

 Real homesteads are a three ring circus.
 There are more animal antics then Animal Planet television shows.
 Goats crying, chickens running around with bloomers flapping, dogs playing, cats trying to kill the dog, squirrels in the chicken coop, birds singing their hearts out just outside.